Neri di Bicci: Works

 Raphael and Tobit also appear in the predella of the artist's Madonna and Child with Two Saints (c.1475).
-One of the last records we have of Neri is from April first, 1488 when he received 8 bushels of grain in Santa Maria Monticelli as payment for a painting.
+One of the last records we have of Neri is from April first, 1488, when he received 8 bushels of grain in Santa Maria Monticelli as payment for a painting.
 Later on May tenth, the same year, he was paid for an untraceable frontal portraying the "Legend of St Francis" and the "Building of the Santa Maria degli Angeli".

 Style

-Neri is described as a conservative artist of his time still using the old ground gold technique.
+Neri is described as a conservative artist of his time, still using the old gold ground technique.
 Giotto was the father of this type of gold art, creating it in the 13th century, and therefore Vasari refers to Neri as being one of the last Giottoesque painters.
-Neri's paintings were without emotion and created in an almost mechanical like fashion.
-He painted the same subject over and over again often only changing small details like the clothes they were wearing, but keeping all of the same characters in the same forms.
-All of Neri's paintings contain identical details such as long narrow eyes half covered by heavy eyelids, finely arched eyebrows, straight noses, sharply outlined mouths, and long thing fingers with square nails.
-Also, as stated previously, Neri is known for always depicted the Madonna with an oval, elongated face.
-Neri also always creates robes in the same style thickly laying on the paint and giving the impression that the robe is stiff, almost as if it was made of metals.
+Neri's paintings were without emotion and created in an almost mechanical fashion.
+He painted the same subject over and over again, often only changing small details like the clothes they were wearing, but keeping all of the same characters in the same forms.
+All of Neri's paintings contain identical details such as long narrow eyes half covered by heavy eyelids, finely arched eyebrows, straight noses, sharply outlined mouths, and long thin fingers with square nails.
+Also, as stated previously, Neri is known for always depicting the Madonna with an oval, elongated face.
+Neri also always creates robes in the same style, thickly laying on the paint and giving the impression that the robe is stiff, almost as if it were made of metal.
 Neri had a stylistic change in 1452.
-Before this date his works were often unsophisticated, yet contained ornamental motifs and many figures and had the artistic freshness of a young artist.
-After 1452, he begins adopting forms from artists in the renaissance which, by the end of his career, eventually become tired and repetitive.
+Before this date, his works were often unsophisticated, yet contained ornamental motifs and many figures and had the artistic freshness of a young artist.
+After 1452, he began adopting forms from artists in the Renaissance, which, by the end of his career, eventually became tired and repetitive.